jahio/app-server-arena/readme.md

 ```

 I'm not concerned with doing anything too fancy here, I just want a straight up, "how fast can you do it?" test.
+With the /borat example hitting the Twitter API, I left off the -b (benchmark) option to allow siege to internally
+throttle requests so as not to get blacklisted from Twitter.

 The arguments used:

 + ```-r``` repetitions.
 Do this test N number of times, in this case, 1000.